heikowesterburg/heikowesterburg.github.io/content/en/_index.md

               * Conducted 50 neuropsychological tests, with consequent diagnostic evaluation and supervised report writing.
               * Summarized diagnostical results for interdisciplinary case conferences, including sorting of about 450 patient files.
               * Edited stimulus templates for a multinational research project on social cognition in dementia.
-              * Statistically prepared and analyzed study data from a europewide large-scale multicenter study at four memory centers.
+              * Prepared and analyzed neuropsychological study data from a europewide large-scale multicenter study at four memory centers.
               * Assisted in the organization of a symposium, including the coordination of 1400 invitations.
         - title: Teaching assistant
           company: University Cologne | Department of Psychology